btibi/img/README.md

 # IMG Arena Tech Challenge

-This is a tech challabge for the IMG Arena.
-See more deatils here: [https://hackmd.io/LAt6HwlQTH-RLJS4478Gqg?view](https://hackmd.io/LAt6HwlQTH-RLJS4478Gqg?view)
+This is a tech challenge for the IMG Arena.
+See more details here: [IMG Arena Tech Challenge](https://hackmd.io/LAt6HwlQTH-RLJS4478Gqg?view)

 # Run the application